bensadeh/circumflex/README.md

 </p>

 #### Hacker News and forum idiosyncracies
-Code snippets, username mentions, variables and  `IANAL`/ `IAAL` disclaimers are highlighted.
+Code snippets, username mentions, variables and `I Am A Lawyer` / `I Am Not A Lawyer` disclaimers are highlighted.
 On by default, but can be disabled.

 <p align="center">